TheMetaCloudService/MetaCloud/README.md

 - Modular system with **comprehensive modules** like (*Syncproxy, Notify, Cloudflare, Hub, NPC, Sign & Permission *)
 - Great scalability, thanks to the **multi-proxy** and **multi-root** function
 - **Multiversion** support for bungeecord's (*Bungeecod, Waterfall, Velocity*) and Spigot's (*Spigot, Paperspigot, Foliaspigot, Bukkit, Purpurspigot*)

-## Documentation
-You can find the new german documentation at https://metacloud.gitbook.io/metacloud-willkommen/ and the english documentation at https://metacloud.gitbook.io/metacloud-welcome/.